afombravo/tnseeker/README.md

  1. A '.fastq.gz' file (needs to be .gz)

- 2. An annotation file in genbank format (.gb), or a .gff
+ 2. An annotation file in genbank format (.gb), or a .gff (there is an example gff format file in this repo)

  3. A FASTA file with the genome under analysis.